kubedb/docs/docs/operatormanual/recommendation/maintenance-window.md

 # Maintenance Window

-A `MaintenanceWindow` defines **when** an approved `Recommendation` is allowed to execute inside a namespace.
-It ensures that potentially disruptive `OpsRequest`s — version upgrades, TLS rotations, auth secret rotations — only run inside predefined time ranges, so they never collide with peak usage.
+A `MaintenanceWindow` defines  when an approved `Recommendation` is allowed to execute inside a namespace.
+It ensures that potentially disruptive `OpsRequest`s  version upgrades, TLS rotations, auth secret rotations only run inside predefined time ranges, so they never collide with peak usage.

 Pair a `MaintenanceWindow` with an [ApprovalPolicy](/docs/operatormanual/recommendation/approval-policy.md) to fully automate routine maintenance.